 - Incidents in care facilities of any kind (schools, kindergartens, nursing homes, etc.)

 Both for the affected person and for the organization, it is important to record incidents in order to draw conclusions.
 Therefore, an employee incident report should not simply be filed, but the information contained therein should always be evaluated.

 Digitizing paper employee incident reports and documentation saves time and effort.
-With digital checklists, all anganes to an incident are automatically stored and are available from anywhere at any time.
-If an incident occurs, all responsible employees are informed immediately.
+With digital checklists, all reports of an incident are automatically stored and are available from anywhere at any time.
+If an incident occurs, all responsible employees are informed immediately. thanks to our safety incident reporting software.
 Chat and push messages facilitate collaboration and problem-solving related to the incident.

 With Lumiform, the digital and powerful app and desktop software, organizations can:

 - Record incident data and information instantly in the field using the super intuitive mobile app.

 - Generate real-time data about incidents.
 This enables faster response to incidents and implementation of preventive measures for the future.